yks0000/k8s-mutating-webhooks/README.md

 Read [kubernetes official documentation](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) for more details about admission webhooks.

+Steps marked `OPTIONAL` are for mainly for users using Windows based host machine for development.
+Other platform users can also follow these steps.

 ## Environment

 1. [Minikube](https://minikube.sigs.k8s.io/docs/start/) for development k8s cluster.
 2. [Cert Manager](https://cert-manager.io/) for managing CA Certs
-3. Docker (debian) for building go project.
+3. `OPTIONAL`: Docker (debian) for building go project.
 As k8s cluster is using *nix environment, we want to make sure to have similar development environment.
 4. Source code is in `src` directory.
 5. All K8S config required for this tutorial is available in `configs` directory